CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 #### CON.7.M5 Using Screen / Code Lock [User]Using a screen / code lock prevents third parties from accessing data on mobile devices, such as mobile devices.
 B. notebooks or mobile phones can access.
 For this an appropriate code or a secure device password must be used.

-The period after which a screen lock automatically activates due to a lack of user input should not go below or below certain limits.
+The period after which a screen lock automatically activates due to a lack of user input should not fall below or exceed certain limits.
 The period should not be too tight, so that the screen lock does not start after a brief pause for thought.
 Under no circumstances may this period be too long so that the user's absence can not be exploited by third parties.
 A reasonable default is a 10-minute period for notebooks and 2 minutes for other mobile devices.
 The ISB should set the latency requirements that reflect the security requirements of each IT system and its environment of use.
 These requirements should be enforced as centrally as possible on the terminals, for example via group policies or an MDM.

 #### CON.7.M6 Timely loss report [user, emergency officer]